RobertBeckebans/Quake-III-Arena-D3D11/README.md

 Q: Is this a huge speed improvement?
 A: Not yet.
 15 years ago games built their graphics command buffers on the CPU and drip-fed them to the GPU.
 Nowadays we batch up on the GPU as possible up-front to save bandwidth at run-time.
 In order to be as nonivasive as possible I have emulated the former approach, but this approach doesn't work as well in this day and age.
 It's a priority for me to fix that, however.

+Q: How do I know what code you've changed?
+A: Apart from the Git diffs, you can look for `@pjb` in the source code.

 Q: Why?
 A: Because I love Quake and I love code.